rafaelmaeuer/Asus-Z590-P-Hackintosh/README.md

 sudo pmset tcpkeepalive 0
 ```

-It seems that with Monterey 12.0.1 there are still [issues](https://github.com/acidanthera/bugtracker/issues/1821) with Bluetooth.
-You can try to enable the `ExtendBTFeatureFlags` Quirk, but otherwise we need to [wait](https://www.tonymacx86.com/threads/bluetooth-doesnt-work-after-wake-on-monterey.315679/#post-2284467) for an update that fixes it.
+It seems that with Monterey there are [issues](https://github.com/acidanthera/bugtracker/issues/1821) with Bluetooth.
+You can try to enable the `ExtendBTFeatureFlags` Quirk, or reset Bluetooth after wake using [.wakeup](https://gist.github.com/ralph089/a65840c4f5e439b90170d735a89a863f) script, [BetterTouchTool](https://www.tonymacx86.com/threads/bluetooth-doesnt-work-after-wake-on-monterey.315679/page-5#post-2308355) or [Shortery](https://www.tonymacx86.com/threads/bluetooth-doesnt-work-after-wake-on-monterey.315679/page-6#post-2308688).

-**Keyboard / Wake**
+*Wake / Keyboard*

 To fix an odd bug with Intel's 100 series chipsets and newer is that sometimes macOS requires a second keyboard press or some other wake event to power up the monitor as well.
 This is solved with [Create a fake ACPI Device](https://dortania.github.io/OpenCore-Post-Install/usb/misc/keyboard.html#method-2-create-a-fake-acpi-device) which requires to add: